Pretend

 How Tags Work

 Let’s say you have an important prop (a “Samurai Sword”) featured in your story, and you want to keep track of each scene in which this prop is used, you would create a “Samurai Sword” tag and add that tag in each scene where that prop is used.
-This will then create a “Samurai Sword” tag container in your Tags Panel.
+This will then create a samurai sword tag in your tags panel.
+Tags can be nested and can contain other tags.

 You can create tags yourself, but they are also automatically generated.
-You’ll notice that as you’re writing your script, Pretend will detect character names and locations to create tag containers for them.
+You’ll notice that as you’re writing your script, Pretend will detect character names and locations to create parent tags for them.
 This way, you’ll easily be able to locate each scene or shot in which “Josh” is present, as well as each scene or shot that occurs in the “Bedroom.”

-The checkboxes beside each tag container turns the tag filter on or off.
-Turning on a tag container will show any asset containing that tag.
-If a tag container with multiple sub-tags is checked, you will see all of the assets containing that main tag, regardless of which sub-tags are checked.
+The checkboxes beside each parent tag turns the tag filter on or off.
+Turning on a parent tag will show any asset containing that tag.
+If a parent tag with multiple sub-tags is checked, you will see all of the assets containing that main tag, regardless of which sub-tags are checked.
 If you would like to only view your sub-tags, make sure to uncheck the main tag.

 Lastly, tags will only filter through whatever you have selected in your Story Structure Panel, so if you want to filter through your entire project, make sure to have your project level selected in your Story Structure Panel.